An Overview of the Sequential Evaluation Process Social Security Uses to Determine Disability

 In addition to not being able to do any past relevant work, you should not be able to do any jobs readily available in the national economy, given your residual functional capacity, age, work experience and level of education.

 Your Indianapolis Social Security Disability attorney will provide you with more details regarding each step of this sequential evaluation process.
 In order to successfully apply for disability benefits, it is imperative that you understand the requirements of this process.

 Let Us Help

 If you are applying for Social Security disability benefits, having an Indianapolis Social Security lawyer on your side with strong knowledge of how the disability claims process works is critical and can greatly improve your chances of getting your case approved in the application stage or at the hearing level.
-At Barnes Cadwell, an association of lawyers and not a partnership, we will help you get the Social Security disability benefits that you need to continue your financial livelihood.
+At Barnes Cadwell Law, A Professional Association of Attorneys, we will help you get the Social Security disability benefits that you need to continue your financial livelihood.

-For a complimentary consultation with an Indianapolis Social Security lawyer, please contact Barnes Cadwell, an association of lawyers and not a partnership at (317) 804-5058.
+For a complimentary consultation with an Indianapolis Social Security lawyer, please contact Barnes Cadwell Law, A Professional Association of Attorneys at (317) 804-5058.